zmitchell/tinkering.xyz/content/fmo-optimization-story.md

 - [Transition dipole moments](https://en.wikipedia.org/wiki/Transition_dipole_moment) of certain molecules
 - Positions of certain molecules

 From this information I can calculate the [absorption spectrum](https://simple.wikipedia.org/wiki/Absorption_spectroscopy) (how much light is absorbed at each wavelength) and the [circular dichroism (CD) spectrum](https://en.wikipedia.org/wiki/Circular_dichroism).
 Once I have these spectra I compare them against experimentally measured spectra to see how accurate our modeling techniques are.
-Here's how that's going:
+Sometimes it works well:

 ![Comparison of simulated and experimental spectra](/images/sim_spectra.png)